 She started skiing at 4 years of age at Whakapapa in New Zealand, began ski racing at 11 and did her first full season at 15 (it turns out skiing is addictive!).
 In 2007 she came over to Canada to teach a season at Mount Washington and she’s been stuck here ever since.

 Helen has a degree in psychology which comes in pretty handy whilst trying to convince students to do irrational things (like sliding really fast down an icy pitch).
-She is one of only a handful of CSIA level 4 ski instructors on Vancouver Island, a CSIA Course Conductor is also Snow Park Certified.
+She is one of only a handful of CSIA level 4 ski instructors on Vancouver Island, a CSIA Level 3 Course Conductor, PSIC Licensed Professional Trainer and is also Snow Park Certified.
 Secretly she also snowboards and has her CASI level 1.